 Dr. Allan B. Melicor is a General, Cancer and Laparoscopic Surgeon serving with MMI as a Project Director throughout Asia.
 Allan was trained in the Philippines, U.S.A., U.K., and Japan.
 He lives with his wife Blessie, an RN, and son Allen Paul in the Philippines.
 They were introduced to MMI in 1994 when a surgical team went to the Philippines.
 After volunteering that year, Allan has continued to host projects at the Bethel Baptist Hospital in Bukidnon, Aklan Baptist Hospital, Leyte Baptist Hospital & Leyte Province, Palawan Baptist Hospital and in North and South Palawan, the Tboli Evangelical Clinic and various places in Northern Philippines, as well as in Nepal, Cambodia, Thailand, and Vietnam.

 Kanchanaburi & Korat

 Kanchanaburi is a town of 30,000 people and is situated 3 hrs by land transport northwest of Bangkok.
-The clinics will be held in outlying villages outside of town.
-People in these villages are farmers and speak the Thai language; English is rarely spoken there.
+It’s known for the Death Railway, built during WWII ,and the Kanchanaburi War Cemetery.
+It a popular destination for tourists.
+People in these villages are farmers and speak the Thai language.